Last updated September 10, 2020.

 - Verifications: Free on-demand enrollment verifications remain available through UC Merced's servicer (National Student Clearinghouse).
 If this verification does not fit your needs, please contact firstname.lastname@example.org.
 More information about verifications available on our Verifications page (under the Services tab).

-- Transcripts: Since the campus has been closed, the Office of the Registrar is only offering electronic transcript services, including PDF delivery and PDF delivery through the Electronic Transcript Exchange Network.
-In-person transcripts are not available for pick up at the Students First Center at this time.
+- Transcripts: Since the campus has been closed, the Office of the Registrar is offering electronic transcript services, including PDF delivery and PDF delivery through the Electronic Transcript Exchange Network.
+We are also providing paper transcripts sent via standard mail.
+Express mail and in-person transcripts are not available for pick up at the Students First Center at this time.

 - Transfer Credit: Continuing students and Reinstatement Applicants are recommended to have their official transcripts sent directly to the Office of the Registrar (email@example.com) electronically if the school offers electronic delivery methods.
 More information on the transfer courses page.